lammps/lammps/doc/src/Howto_lammps_gui.rst

 style and some colors can be changed in the ``Preferences`` dialog window.
 From the image viewer window further adjustments can be made: actual image size, high-quality (SSAO) rendering, anti-aliasing, view style, display of box or axes, zoom factor.
 The view of the system can be rotated horizontally and vertically.
 It is also possible to only display the atoms within a group defined in the input script (default is "all").
 After each change, the image is rendered again and the display updated.
-The small palette icon on the top left will be colored while LAMMPS is running to render the new image; it will be grayed out when it is finished.
+The small palette icon on the top left is colored while LAMMPS is running to render the new image; it is grayed out when LAMMPS is finished.
 When there are many atoms to render and high quality images with anti-aliasing are requested, re-rendering may take several seconds.
-From the ``File`` menu of the image window, the current image can be saved to a file or copied into the cut-n-paste buffer for pasting into another application.
+From the ``File`` menu of the image window, the current image can be saved to a file (keyboard shortcut `Ctrl-S`) or copied to the clipboard (keyboard shortcut `Ctrl-C`) for pasting the image into another application.

+.. versionadded:: 1.6

+From the ``File`` menu it is also possible to copy the current :doc:`dump image <dump_image>` and :doc:`dump_modify <dump_image>` commands to the clipboard so they can be pasted into a LAMMPS input file so that the visualization settings of the snapshot image can be repeated for the entire simulation (and thus be repeated in the slide show viewer).
+This feature has the keyboard shortcut `Ctrl-D`.

 Editor Window
 -------------